systematic-magic/AgingPubMed/vocabulary.rst

 Large tables
     Applicable to Supplementary materials only!

-    Tables which span across 2 or more pages.
+    Tables which span across 3 or more pages are considered large tables.
 Tables which fit into 2 pages should be published as PDF for convenient printing, whilst large tables should be published as Excel (.xlsx) or Word (.docx) documents.
 See more information in :ref:`Large tables check<large_tables_check>`

     |